 Today, the festival maintains these founding traditions along with some new features: creative nonfiction and dramatic writing were added to the contest in the 1990s, an alumna writer is on the program almost every year, and one of the visiting writers gives a one-credit workshop for Agnes Scott College students.

-One such writer, acclaimed poet Joy Harjo, while on campus for two weeks in 2012, took a group of students to an Alabama reservation and introduced them to members of her tribe and shared their traditions and history.
+One such writer, acclaimed Poet Laureate Joy Harjo, while on campus for two weeks in 2012, took a group of students to an Alabama reservation and introduced them to members of her tribe and shared their traditions and history.
 “Joy Harjo was incredible and innovative in her teaching methods.
 She would integrate dance and music with her poetry, and we even ended up dancing around a circle in the classroom to channel our energies,” said Sanidia Oliver ’13.
 “Not only was Joy an incredible poet and teacher, but we individually were able to connect with her in our own way.
 She invited all of us to an Indian Reservation in Alabama where she was performing on behalf of her grandfather who had fought there so long ago.
 It was an amazing opportunity.”

 For more information, visit our page on Agnes Scott College’s website.

 This work is licensed under CC BY-NC-SA 4.0

 - Jennifer Nettles, ASC ’97, Festival Guest 2011 (40th Anniversary Celebration), photo copyright Craig O’Neal CC BY-SA

 - Tracy K. Smith, Festival Guest 2015, photo copyright Blue Flower Arts, used with permission